-An eligible homebuyer means an individual or individuals or an individual and his or her spouse who meets the income eligibility requirements and is/are not currently on title to real property.
+For CDBG, an eligible homebuyer means an individual or individuals or an individual and his or her spouse who meets the income eligibility requirements and is/are not currently on title to real property.
 Persons may be on title of a manufactured home unit, who are planning to sell the unit as part of buying a home located on real property.
 Documentation of homebuyer status will be required for all homebuyers.
-CDBG-funded Programs may assist eligible homebuyers who are not "firsttime" homebuyers.
+CDBG-funded Programs may assist eligible homebuyers who are not "first-time" homebuyers.